 \section{Wrapped constructible sheaves are constructible sheaves for mirrors to complete toric surfaces}

 In this appendix, we prove that wrapped constructible sheaves coincide with constructible sheaves for $\dim \Sigma=2$ without assuming Conjecture~\ref{conj:qccc}.
-We consider such a proof is useful for further developments of theory of wrapped constructible sheaves and decide to place it here.
+We consider that such a proof is useful for further developments of the theory of wrapped constructible sheaves and have decided to place it here.

 \begin{theorem} Assume $\Sigma$ is a smooth complete fan and $\dim \Sigma=2$.
-Then, the wrapped constructible sheaves along $\Ls$ are constructible. \end{theorem} This theorem is concluded after the propositions in this section and Proposition~\ref{constiswrapped}.
-We also place a proof of Conjecture~\ref{conj:gccc} for $\dim\Sigma=2$ as a corollary in the end of this section.
+Then the wrapped constructible sheaves along $\Ls$ are constructible. \end{theorem} This theorem is concluded after the propositions in this section and Proposition~\ref{constiswrapped}.
+We also place a proof of Conjecture~\ref{conj:gccc} for $\dim\Sigma=2$ as a corollary at the end of this section.

 Let $\cS$ be the coarsest stratification of $T^2$ such that $\Ls\subset \Lambda_\cS:= \bigcup_{S\in \cS}T^*_ST^2$.
 Take $F\in \lSh_\Ls(T^2)$.
 Let $x\in M_\bR$ be a point over $[x]\in T^2$ and define $C_x\subset M_\bR$ by